-Trump says China meddling in 2018 election; Beijing rejects charge
+Trump accuses China of 2018 election meddling; Beijing rejects charge

 “The Syrian regime’s butchery is enabled by Russia and Iran,” Trump said.

-Trump’s focus on China and his allegation of election meddling came as a surprise during a formal meeting around the Security Council’s iconic horseshoe that was expected to concentrate on the spread of nuclear, chemical and biological weapons.
+Trump’s focus on China and his allegation of election meddling came as a surprise during a formal meeting around the Security Council’s horseshoe table that was expected to concentrate on the spread of nuclear, chemical and biological weapons.

 “They do not want me or us to win because I am the first president ever to challenge China on trade and we are winning on trade, we are winning at every level.
 We don’t want them to meddle or interfere in our upcoming election,” said Trump, who is attending the U.N.’s annual gathering of world leaders.